functionaldude/realtime-chat/WEB_SERVICE.md

 # Web Service
 This is a simple web service that serves the React app HTML & JS files and handles file uploads.
+This service is stateless, it can be scaled horizontally without any limitation.

 ## Endpoints